Displaying items by tag: Aca Camps

 The initiative began last September with a national training program where nearly three dozen health professionals from 11 states met at the National Conservation Training Center in West Virginia, to be schooled in the value of nature prescriptions.

 Dubbed "nature champions," they were charged to each train 30 more advocates.
-One was pediatrician Noah Kohn, medical director for Clinics in Schools, the free medical clinics funded by private donors and the
+One was pediatrician Noah Kohn, medical director for Clinics in Schools, the free medical clinics funded by private donors and the United Wayof Southern Nevada.
+He sees this as a smart new tool to combat complex problems:

 "We have a very significant obesity problem.
 Ninety percent of my patients have no health insurance.
 These are low income families with few resources.
 It's hard enough to convince them to eat a vegetable.
 And they don't live in neighborhoods where there is a safe place to go out and play.